Aliases for LIN7C Gene

 LIN7C (Lin-7 Homolog C, Crumbs Cell Polarity Complex Component) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Protein-protein interactions at synapses.
+Among its related pathways are Neurotransmitter Release Cycle and Transmission across Chemical Synapses.
 Gene Ontology (GO) annotations related to this gene include protein domain specific binding and cytoskeletal protein binding.
 An important paralog of this gene is LIN7B.

 UniProtKB/Swiss-Prot for LIN7C Gene